sui-foundation/sui-move-intro-course/unit-one/lessons/1_set_up_environment.md

     `docker run --entrypoint /bin/sh -itd hyd628/sui-move-intro-course:latest`
     `docker exec -it <container ID> bash`

-*💡Note: the Docker image above may not be compatible with your CPU architecture or up to date with the latest Sui binary version, in which case, you can start with a base [Ubuntu](https://hub.docker.com/_/ubuntu) or [Rust](https://hub.docker.com/_/rust) Docker image appropriate for your CPU architecture, and install or update the Sui binaries as described above.*
+*💡Note: If the above Docker image is not compatible with your CPU architecture, you can start with a base [Rust](https://hub.docker.com/_/rust) Docker image appropriate for your CPU architecture, and install the Sui binaries and prerequisites as described above.*

 ## Configure VS Code with Move Analyzer Plug-in